 DATABASE CONSISTENCY The database accurately models the real world and follows integrity constraints.
 Transactions in the future see the effects of transactions committed in the past inside of the database.

 TRANSACTION CONSISTENCY If the database is consistent before the transaction starts (running alone), it will also be consistent after.
-Transaction consistency is the application's responsibility. → We won't discuss this further...
+Transaction consistency is the application's responsibility.
+DBMS cannot control this. → We won't discuss this issue further...